 - After touching patient surroundings

 The guidelines are designed to be easy to learn, logical and applicable in a wide range of settings.
-To read more about the WHO recommendations, visit http://bit.ly/1LUU6FV.
+To read more about the WHO recommendations, visit https://bit.ly/1LUU6FV.
 Research has proven that hand hygiene is a challenge in all health care environments, yet it is the one thing which will consistently reduce the likelihood of spreading infection.
 Could saving a life could be as simple as washing your hands?
 Yes!
 Proper hand hygiene protects workers and patients alike.
-Visit the CDC promotional page for educational materials for patients and healthcare workers and statewide campaigns: http://1.usa.gov/1jBse2u.
-To get a more in-depth training on proper hand hygiene please ask your admin to assign the “Hand Hygiene” course within MedTrainer or if you are not a client yet feel free to email for more information at email@example.com.
+Visit the CDC promotional page for educational materials for patients and healthcare workers and statewide campaigns.
+To get a more in-depth training on proper hand hygiene please ask your admin to assign the “Hand Hygiene” course within MedTrainer or if you are not a client yet feel free to email for more information at firstname.lastname@example.org.